Star-Academy/codestar-intern-issues/.github/ISSUE_TEMPLATE/software-phase11-part02.md

         `[FILL HERE WITH YOUR ANSWER. (feel free to write in persian)]`

     -   [ ] Write the code for sending an AJAX post request to server.
-The server will get name and age as parameters.
+The server will get name and age as parameters

         `[FILL HERE WITH YOUR ANSWER.]`

--   [ ] Connect your search engine website to server api and fill the html content with your server result.
+-   [ ] Connect your search engine website to server api and fill the html content with your server result

 ## Angular